 Describe the way you would present the part you described in the second paragraph.
 Use words that are striking and fresh but natural, varied, and vivid.

 Tell what you expect your audience will get of your performance and adaptation.

 Do you need summer reading help?
+Check out 7 Best Summer Reading Books.
 Visit WritemyEssayOnline.com and get expert help from professional writers.
 All your recommendations will be taken into account.
 Save time – turn for help 24/7!